signature-ip-ai/inoculator-user-guide/source/initiatorconfiguration.rst

   :alt: initiator-timing
   :align: center

-Timing tab will be displayed if the checkbox for ‘Disable Frequency Validation’ in the 'Create Project' prompt is unchecked.
+Timing tab displays the Latency Clock Sync and Frequency parameters.
+By default, Latency Clock Sync is enabled, and the Frequency value follows the frequency set in the Subtopology folder.

-**Latency Clock Sync** – When enabled, Frequency will be same as Subtopology clock.
-When disabled, Frequency needs to be set in MHz.
+**Latency Clock Sync** – When enabled, the Frequency will be the same as the Subtopology clock.
+When disabled, the Frequency must be set in MHz.

-**Frequency** – The rate of speed on how a processor can execute instructions.
-This field will be available if ‘Latency Clock Sync’ is disabled.
+**Frequency** – TThis refers to the speed at which a processor can execute instructions.
+By default, the value displayed here follows the value set in the Subtopology folder.
+This field can be modified if 'Latency Clock Sync' is disabled.

 .. image:: images/initiator-security.png